-Plastic surgery has both good and bad side effects, positive as well as negative results on its recipients.
+Plastic surgery has good and bad side effects and positive and negative results for its recipients.
 As far as positive results are concerned, there is no doubt about them, but negative results are not so easily dealt with.

-The scars of plastic surgery are permanent and will be visible all through your life, no matter how careful you are.
-It is also possible to get skin infections after any kind of surgery, even though they may be mild in most cases.
+The scars of plastic surgery are permanent and will be visible throughout your life, no matter how careful you are.
+It is also possible to get skin infections after surgery, even though they may be mild in most cases.
 One must remember that all surgeries involve some risk that can be minimized by following medical advice to the letter.